coastalcph/histnorm/scripts/README.md

   The last argument specifies a prefix for the output files; the training sets in this case would be named `english-split_1`, `english-split_2`, and so on.

+- **`memorizer.py`**: A naive memorization normalizer, equivalent to Norma's Mapper component, but as a simple Python script.

 ## Preprocessing for specific tools